Misfits-Rebels-Outcasts/ShaderMuse/README.md

 ## Digital Compositing Pipeline - Beyond a Node Graph

-We can also express the node graph above succintly in English as a list of steps with a Digital Compositing Pipline below.
+We can also express the node graph above succinctly in English as a list of steps with a Digital Compositing Pipeline below.

 0. Original Image (none)
 1. Photo Effect Noir (0)